-You may be reading this because you have heard TransferWise can save you money on currency transfers when you need to send money abroad.
+You may be reading this review because you have heard TransferWise can save you money on currency transfers when you need to send money abroad.
 I can confirm that it’s true.
 I use my account every week to make cheap currency transfers and it’s amazing how quick and easy it is to do.

 You may also be here because you’ve heard using a TransferWise debit card can save you money while travelling.
 I can confirm that’s true as well.
 I’m a constant traveller.
 My TransferWise debit card has been in and out of ATMs in 14 different countries.
 I never pay for withdrawals and my debit card also saves me money when I’m making card payments in shops.